 When straightening your smile with braces or other orthodontic treatments, it’s crucial to be mindful of the potential for gum recession.
 The pressure exerted by these corrective devices can cause the gums to pull back from your teeth, especially if they move too rapidly.

 Some medications might cause dry mouth, which reduces the saliva flow necessary to keep your mouth healthy.
 This lack of saliva creates an environment where bacteria thrive, leading to potential oral infections.

-Tobacco use is yet another reason that you might have gums that are receding.
-Tobacco use causes the gums to not have the best circulation possible.
+Tobacco use causes the gums not to have the best circulation possible.
 Because of this, the gums start to recede.
-The sticky plaque that tobacco use creates is a harbor for bacteria, which also can lead to other gum diseases.
+The sticky plaque tobacco use creates a harbor for bacteria, which can also lead to other gum diseases.